Omar Montes: 2020–present: Stability in music

 In July 2021 Amazon Prime Video announced the development of a documentary series about the singer titled El Principito es Omar Montes for the end of the same year, composed of four episodes with key moments for the artist, remembering from his beginnings in Pan Bendito to his subsequent rise to fame and the management of this, as well as facing his ghosts to find inspiration for his next album.
 The project was released on November 12 on the platform.
 In August of the same year, he made his debut as a contributor to the Spanish television program Lazos de sangre.
 He also joined the remix of the song "Diablita" by Fabio Colloricchio, with which he obtained platinum certification and he also released the single "Beba que quieres que haga", with which he obtained another gold record certification.

 He debuted as a runway model for Mercedes-Benz Fashion Week Madrid in September, working with designer Ágatha Ruiz de la Prada.
 In addition, his signing as a consultant for the next season of La Voz Senior on Antena 3 was announced, as well as his debut as a presenter for channel Cuatro with the talk show Montes y cía, for which he signed a five-episode contract.
 In October, he received a nomination for the Los40 Music Awards 2021 in the category of "Artist or group from 40 to 1".

 Omar also participated in the seventh edition of the Spanish reality TV show MasterChef Celebrity, with celebrities such as José Mota, Isabel Preysler, Lorenzo Caprile, and Alba Carrillo.

+On 23 March 2026 he announced he will quit his musical career this year.